rmalldt/py-scripts/08_typing/01_typing_basics.md

 ## Python Remains Dynamically Typed

-- Type hints do not alter Python’s runtime behavior; passing arguments of the wrong type won’t raise a hint-related error unless an operation in the code fails for the actual type.
+- **Type hints do not alter Python’s runtime behavior**; passing arguments of the wrong type won’t raise a hint-related error unless an operation in the code fails for the actual type.
 - For instance, calling `process_id("user-123")` on a function annotated as `def process_id(user_id: int) -> None:` runs without a hint-triggered error, though passing a string where an integer is expected may lead to a `TypeError` later if arithmetic is attempted.
-- Static analysis tools flag these mismatches before execution, but Python itself enforces types only when invalid operations occur at runtime.
+- Static analysis tools flag these mismatches before execution, **but Python itself enforces types only when invalid operations occur at runtime**.

 ## Common Pitfalls & How to Avoid Them